Schiff Hardin’s summer program has two primary goals.

 We also host evening social activities so that summer associates and attorneys can get to know each other better in more relaxed, fun settings.
 These events range from impromptu get-togethers to organized events like the following:

-- In New York: Shakespeare in the Park, bowling, wine tasting, a cooking class at Miette Culinary Studio, and a Broadway show.
+- In New York: Shakespeare in the Park, wine tasting, a cooking class, Escape the Room, and a Broadway show.

 - In San Francisco: cocktails at Bubble Lounge, San Francisco Bay ferry ride, Texas Hold ‘Em poker tournament, a Giants game, and tea tasting at Imperial Tea Court.